GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

-First-Party Sets are [available for local developer testing](https://www.chromium.org/updates/first-party-sets) behind the `chrome://flags/#use-first-party-set` and `chrome://flags/#sameparty-cookies-considered-first-party` flags allowing you to specify your own set of related sites and experiment with cookie behavior across them.
+First-Party Sets are [available for local developer testing](https://www.chromium.org/updates/first-party-sets) behind the `chrome://flags/#use-first-party-set` and `chrome://flags/#sameparty-cookies-considered-first-party` flags, allowing you to specify your own set of related sites, and experiment with cookie behavior across them.

 ### Storage Partitioning